mapbox/cloudfriend/lib/shortcuts/api.md

 Creates a Kinesis Firehouse that can receive records by direct put or by consuming a Kinesis Stream and writes out to the specific S3 destination.
 Creates a Kinesis Firehouse delivery stream, sets up logging and creates a policy allowing records to be delivered to the delivery stream.
+Also creates a CloudWatch alarm on the `DeliveryToS3.DataFreshness` metric -- the age (from getting into Kinesis Data Firehose to now) of the oldest record in Kinesis Data Firehose.
+By default, if that metric exceed double the `BufferingIntervalInSeconds`, the alarm is triggered.

 ### Parameters